multiplex/multiplex.js/README.md

 mx(gen).toArray();    // [1, 2, 3]
 ````

-*In practice, using generator function, is the best way to create a custom Enumerable.*
+*In practice, using generator function, is the best way to create a custom Iterable.*

 #### Legacy generator functions
-Generator functions are great to create an *Enumerable*, however, browser support is at this point very limited (Chrome 39+, FireFox 36+)
+Generator functions are great to create an *Iterable*, however, browser support is at this point very limited (Chrome 39+, FireFox 36+)

 To simulate generators functions, Multiplex supports an alternative legacy syntax which makes use of `closure` to create a stateful generator function.
 You have to use Multiplex's *Enumerator* class to initiate a generator function.
 When the *Enumerator*'s `next()` method is called, the generator function's body is executed and a `yielder` parameter is passed to the generator function.
 The `yielder` parameter is itself a **function** which upon execution yields  the value to be returned from the *Enumerator*: